CrossRef/rest-api-doc/rest_api.md

 - v33, 2016-11-07, guidance on when to use `offset` vs `cursor`
 - v34, 2017-04-26, document support for HTTPS.
 Update examples to use HTTPS.
 - v35, 2017-04-26, document use of head reqeusts to determine `existence`
+- v36, 2017-04-27, fixed license route examples to use facet/filter instead

 ## Background